jackieqvo/DH110-JVO/README.md

 ## Optional Evaluation and Revision History ##

-While most of the evaluation and revision history can be found [here](https://github.com/jackieqvo/DH110-JACKIEVO/blob/c7b1f44259cf3a1624bedbccb53709f09f5d6012/Assignments/Assignment%2006/Assignment%2006.md), the most recent usability tests used to help finalize the prototype for this web documentation can be found [here](https://drive.google.com/file/d/1OmnNJX7QZp0JnFfdQNXlOhbW0ZT5xXZp/view?usp=sharing).
+While most of the evaluation and revision history can be found [here](https://github.com/jackieqvo/DH110-JACKIEVO/blob/c7b1f44259cf3a1624bedbccb53709f09f5d6012/Assignments/Assignment%2006/Assignment%2006.md), the most recent usability test used to help finalize the prototype for this web documentation can be found [here](https://drive.google.com/file/d/1OmnNJX7QZp0JnFfdQNXlOhbW0ZT5xXZp/view?usp=sharing).
 The script for the usability test can be found [here](https://forms.gle/WR1MyeDG4uEUWoWY6).

 ## Pitch video ##